Daevsoft/framework/README.md

 # Ds Framework PHP
-Php framework with MVC structure & <i>pie</i> template for views.
+dsFramwork is framework written in php syntax.
-This framework required php version 7.3 or higher.
+This framework required php version 7.2 or higher.

 ## Getting Started
 ### Terminal Command
 Run it with command terminal in <code>'/dscommunity'</code> folder <br />
-for shared server from your local ip write command
+for share local server with ip, write this command below
 <code>php ds run</code><br />
 or with your ip for open site <code>php ds run:yourip</code>
-example for run it on localhost <code>php ds run:localhost</code><br />
+example to run on your localhost <code>php ds run:localhost</code><br />
 terminal will be shown message : <br />
 ```
 X:\xxx\dscommunity> php ds run